Skip To Main Content

 Find out what’s happening this week across the Culture County.
 From festivals and exhibitions, to sport and theatre, you’re certain to have an eventful time in Durham.

-Experience the excitement of summer with our collection of summer events in Durham.
+Experience the excitement of autumn with our collection of autumn events in Durham.

 3. 2025 Unmissable Events